Getting an inside look at more than a century of Black history at AFRO News

 "It wasn't just, oh he woke up and became the Supreme Court Justice," Taylor said about Thurgood Marshall.
 "You know he was denied from the first law school that he tried to get into and that's how he ended up at Howard.
 All of those stories are here."

-People, like curator Oyinda Omoloja, are sure to preserve and protect every snapshot of Black stories, as told over the 132-year history of Baltimore's AFRO newspaper, which is littered with so many gems of Black history.
+People, like Archives Assistant Oyinda Omoloja, are sure to preserve and protect every snapshot of Black stories, as told over the 132-year history of Baltimore's AFRO newspaper, which is littered with so many gems of Black history.

 This was the exact vision of the Murphy family who wanted to document and educate Black people to know their own stories.